Nawal00/Project-4-WDI-GA/README.md

 ## Future features
-Some extra features that I would’ve loved on the app is a calendar and push notification when users receive a message.
+Some extra features that I would’ve loved on the app are
+* A Calendar and push notification when users receive a message.
+* Search functionality with date